RichVarney/ultimate-scraper/README.md

 ## Requirements:
 - Python 3 (3.7.7 was using in testing this project)
-- Beautiful Soup (3.2.2 was used in testing this project) This is just something I wanted to do in my free time.
+- Beautiful Soup (3.2.2 was used in testing this project)

 Inspiration for this was taken from [https://github.com/ccabrales/TabHero](https://github.com/ccabrales/TabHero)